MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/managing-subcontracts-overview.md

 ---
 title: Subcontract management in Project Operations
-description: This topic provides an overview of the end-to-end subcontract management process typically in project-based organizations.
+description: This article provides an overview of the end-to-end subcontract management process typically in project-based organizations.
 author: rumant
 ms.date: 08/02/2021
 ms.topic: overview